yongkheehou/cvwo-assignment-repo/README.md

 extensions to project
 - migrate docker postgres db to aws aurora managed postgres instance
+- setting up jest tests and running pre-commit hook for linting and unit, integration tests

 link to report + reflection on project